sigre7944/FlaskyWithTest/README.md

 - pytest ./apiUserTests.py
 ```

-!NOTE: for the API tests to work, there needs to be a number of user already added (for example through the Web interface).
+!NOTE: for the API tests to work, there needs to be a number of users already added (for example through the Web interface).

 ## Installation Instructions ##